Itismilinda/monty/README.md

 0x19.
 C - Stacks, Queues - LIFO, FIFO

-Compilation & Output
-Your code will be compiled this way:
-$ gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty

 Purpose of the README FILE: The goal of this README, is to take you through what each assigned task is about and what propelled the generation of this codes

 Assigned Tasks
 0. push, pall